 Do I Need to Subdivide my Property to Give a Lot to my Son or Daughter?

 Yes, You must comply with all of the county and state regulations, such as well and septic regulations before you can give land to a child.
-The first step is to hire a surveyor to prepare a subdivision plan and have the plan submitted to the Community Development Division for approval
+The first step is to hire a surveyor to prepare a subdivision plan and have the plan submitted to the Division of Planning and Permitting for approval

 How do I sell a portion of land to my neighbor?

 The 1st step is to have a surveyor draw up a plat map to add their property to yours.
 This is called an addition plat.
-The surveyor will then submit the plat to the County’s Community Development Division for approval.
+The surveyor will then submit the plat to the County’s Division of Planning and Permitting for approval.

 How many development rights (lots) am I entitled to?

 Development rights are determined by zoning regulations, which state that any agriculturally zoned land that existed as of August 18, 1976 is entitled to 3 development rights plus the remainder lot.
 Depending on the size of the farm, additional rights may be given if the lots are clustered.
 Cluster rights are determined by the size of the farm.
-All properties must go through the subdivision regulations set by Frederick County's Community Development Division.
+All properties must go through the subdivision regulations set by Frederick County's Division of Planning and Permitting.

 Are mobile homes permitted in the agricultural zone?